top of page

 Modern marketing often reduces the human person to an instrument of consumption, undermining human dignity and personhood.
 Approaches centred on personhood and relational engagement cultivate authentic lived experiences, meaningful brand engagement and encounter while honouring the intrinsic beauty and value of the human person.

-#Intersubjectivity #Transcendence #Personhood
+#Intersubjectivity #Personhood #Vocation #CreativeFidelity #ReflectiveRealism

 Background and Key Issues